 My name is Robert Oakley.
 I am a Professor of Law at the Georgetown University Law Center and Director of the Law Center's Library.
 I also serve as Washington Affairs Representative for the American Association of Law Libraries.
-I am honored to appear before the Committee today not only behalf of AALL, but for several major library organizations, for the libraries and educational institutions of which many of them are a part, and-in a very real sense-to speak for the public interest as well.
+I am honored to appear before the Committee today not only behalf of AALL, but for several major library organizations, for the libraries and educational institutions of which many of them are a part, and-in a very real sense-to speak for the public interest as

 The task before this Subcommittee is compelling and urgent.
 H.R.
 2281 and its companion bill in the Senate, the Digital Millennium Copyright Act, S. 2037, are among the most complex and challenging pieces of legislation before this Congress.
-The Judiciary Committees and their staff have labored long and hard under enorther the context in the context of the context in the context of the context mous pressure to fashion a new law to implement international treaties and to advance cybercommerce.
+The Judiciary Committees and their staff have labored long and hard under enormalists. mous pressure to fashion a new law to implement international treaties and to advance cybercommerce.
 But let me be quite clear, that work is not yet complete.
 H.R.
-2281 has been referred to the Commerce Committee so that you may assess its eco-nomic and social impact as we begin the 21st Century.
+2281 has been referred to the Commerce Committee so that you may assess its economic and social impact as we begin the 21st Century.